Skip to main content

 • a smart meter Octopus can connect to for half-hourly readings

 Storage-heater homes are a different case.
-Octopus has a separate Snug tariff for compatible storage heaters, although its own Snug page currently says that tariff is temporarily unavailable.
-If you have storage heaters rather than a heat pump, electric boiler or electric radiators, do not assume Cosy is the right product.
+Octopus has a separate Snug tariff guide for compatible storage heaters, and the practical check is whether the meter and heating circuit can support Octopus-controlled charging.
+If you have storage heaters rather than a heat pump, electric boiler or electric radiators, do not assume Cosy is the right product or that the storage-heater control wiring will work the same way.

 Making Cosy work in practice